Winter in Finland.

 Facts about Finland

-Finland is situated in northern Europe and Finland’s neighbouring countries are Sweden, Norway and Russia, which have land borders with Finland, and Estonia across the Gulf of Finland.
+Finland is located in northern Europe and Finland’s neighbouring countries are Sweden, Norway and Russia, which have land borders with Finland, and Estonia across the Gulf of Finland.

 Forests cover three quarters of the country’s surface area of 338,000 sq. km.
 Other outstanding features of Finland’s scenery are some 190,000 lakes and approximately as many islands.
 The principal archipelago and the self-governing province of the Åland Islands lie off the south-west coast while the main Lake District, centred on Lake Saimaa, is in the east.